 Clients need to do their homework because student loan debt is nearly impossible to discharge.
 Because the government can garnish not only a client's Social Security check but also their wages, tax returns and in certain states their driver’s license and professional designations, it can trap clients in a vicious cycle that they're unlikely to get out of.

 “Imagine that you're struggling in life and trying to work three jobs to help keep current on all your debt and because of falling behind you lose a designation and your driver’s license," Giuliano says.
 "Now you’ve also hurt your ability to earn money to help pay this debt off."

-Aside from death and disability, there are only a handful of ways to discharge the debt.
-Clients, for example, who worked for the Peace Corps or AmeriCorps as well as doctors, nurses and health professionals who worked in designated underprivileged areas may be able to have the debt forgiven, according to Giuliano.
+Aside from death and disability, clients have almost no way to free themselves of their loan obligations.
+If they worked for the Peace Corps or AmeriCorps or as doctors, nurses and health professionals in designated underprivileged areas, they may be able to have their student loans forgiven, according to Giuliano.

-In certain rare instances, clients may have the debt discharged in a bankruptcy proceeding, as did Murphy.
+While extremely rare, they may also be able to discharge the debt through a bankruptcy proceeding, as did Murphy.
 After an exhaustive court battle, Murphy reached a settlement with the Department of Education and the Educational Credit Management Corp. in June that extinguished the more than $246,000 he had outstanding on student loans taken out for his children.